 The most popular reason when power wheels stop moving is when a battery dies.
 You can check whether a battery is working by measuring the voltage after fully charging it.

-The voltage output of the battery should a bit higher than the battery voltage.
+The voltage output of the battery should be a bit higher than the battery voltage.
 Therefore, a 6V battery should show 7V when you measure the voltage of the battery.

 Another issue could be the charger is no longer working, there is a way to still charge the battery without the charger so you can test it out and make sure the battery is still ok before purchasing a new charger.

-Blown out thermal fuses are another common reason why a power wheels vehicle stops working.
+Blown-out thermal fuses are another common reason why a power wheels vehicle stops working.
 Thermal fuses regulate the power from batteries and they are prone to blowing up at any given time.

 You can find replacement thermal fuses for Power Wheels are available on Amazon or at your local store.